terasolunaorg/terasoluna-gfw/CONTRIBUTING.md

 ```

-## Modify the terasoluna-gfw's files
+## Modify the terasoluna-gfw

-Please modify the terasoluna-gfw's files for contributing.
+Please modify the terasoluna-gfw for contributing.

 > **Note: Build and test**
 >
-> Please build to executable files and test using the [Jenkins](https://jenkins-ci.org/) Server and check result SUCCESS.
+> Please test terasoluna-gfw using the [Maven](https://maven.apache.org/) and check result SUCCESS.